 Other forms of communication are also used, by human and non-human minds alike: glyph sequences - a form reputed to have been invented by Minds to be beyond human understanding, and therefore assiduously studied by some humans who rise to that kind of challenge; encoded partial mind-states structured to convey a particular point of view; a plethora of finely-wrought models and simulations of outcomes, and multiply-convergent concept-streams of the kind that Minds with much to say to other Minds are wont to use.

-One particular tool of persuasion is proving popular: a series of still and moving images, the latter complete with recorded sound, and the whole overlaid with verbal commentary, a form that the Culture's primitive forebears might have recognised as film documentaries.
+One particular tool of persuasion is proving popular: a series of still and moving images, the latter complete with recorded sound, and the whole overlaid with verbal commentary, a form that the Culture's primitive forebears might have recognised as a film documentary.

 "But who are you going to show it to?" she insisted.